Randomness extraction and asymptotic Hamming distance: Introduction

 \section{Introduction}

-We are interested in the extent to which an infinite binary sequence $X$, or equivalently a set $X\subseteq\omega$, that is algorithmically random (Martin-L\"of random) remains useful as a randomness source after modifying some of the bits of $X$.
+We are interested in the extent to which an infinite binary sequence $X$, or equivalently a set $X\subseteq\omega$, that is algorithmically random (Martin-L\"of random) remains useful as a randomness source after modifying some of the bits.
 Usefulness here means that some algorithm (extractor) can produce a Martin-L\"of random sequence from the result $Y$ of modifying $X$.

-If not too many bits of $X$ are modified, the resulting set $Y$ will have effective packing dimension 1.
-The question of the computational power of sets of positive effective Hausdorff dimension and packing dimension, as compared to random sets, was raised by Reimann and Terwijn around 2003 and to a great extent resolved around 2007.
+For further motivation see Subsection \ref{subsec:relation} and Section \ref{sec:the-way}.